eljefe303030/Melius/README.md

 ### Modifications to the modlist
 Any modifications you make to the modlist, other than the optional mods listed above, are unsupported.
 I would be interested to hear if you have any recommendations for mods, let me know in my Discord server.

 Do not update any mods within this mod list.
 Reason being is that mods have been patched, both by including a patch file and binary patching.
-Consequences of updaing mods can include mods no longer functioning at intened to the whole mod list not working.
+Consequences of updaing mods can include mods no longer functioning at intended to the whole mod list not working.

 ## Gameplay Guide